Tags are used to maintain the formatting or internal code (like index entries or cross-references) of the original document.

 There are several cases when tags are inserted automatically into translation segments:

-- An MT engine that supports tag auto insertion is applied to the project, for example, Google or Google NMT, and its output is inserted in a segment
+- An MT engine that supports tag auto insertion is applied to the project, for example, Google or Google NMT, and its output is inserted in the segment;

 - A segment has a context match in a translation memory applied to the project, and the match is inserted.